jese11/HCP-wiki-public/PublicData/How to get data from the NDA using command line tools.md

 Remember that the size of your download will be larger than that of the original package (e.g. 102KB for HCPDevImgManifestBeh in the table below) which *didn't* include associated files.  **You are now about to download the associated image files (big data), but there is no good way to know how large this download will be using the downloadcmd --help options** described in the screenshot above.
 You will have to estimate the space you'll need based on the shared package sizes and the sizes of the HCP-style packages for all subjects below.
 (Eventually we will add updated tables for HCP package sizes for one complete subject).

-For reference, the list of links you created in [Step 7](../CCFPRIV/How to get data from the NDA using command line tools#HowtogetdatafromtheNDAusingcommandlinetools-Step7:.md) represents two subjects' Preproc Structural Recommended Data; based on the tables below, this means that AT MOST, it will have in the neighborhood of 62 GB (31\*2) of data.
+For reference, the list of links you created in Step 7 represents two subjects' Preproc Structural Recommended Data; based on the tables below, this means that AT MOST, it will have in the neighborhood of 62 GB (31\*2) of data.
 Given that the recommended data is roughly  7% (1669/22789), of All data, you may be able to reduce this estimate:  7% of 62G is 4.5G.
 Use df -h (screenshot above) to see if you have that much space at your disposal.

+**Lifespan 2.0 Shared Packages**
 | **Shared Package ID** | **Shared Package Name** | **Size** |
 | 1185256 | HCPDevImgManifestBeh | 102 KB |
 | 1185057 | HCPAgingImgManifestBeh | 102 KB |